About Anthropic

 • Believe that advanced AI systems could have a transformative effect on the world, and are passionate about helping make sure that transformation goes well

-• Are an experienced manager (with at least 2 years of recent experience) and actively enjoy people management
+• Are an experienced manager (with at least 2 years of recent experience) with a track record of leading high-performing research or engineering teams and actively enjoy people management

 • Have experience with our research or are motivated to learn more about it